- To promote high professional and ethical standards of business practice

 Don’t say anything that unfairly denigrates a competitor or their products.

 Any local protocols must be complied with.
-If they ask you to cover your hair before entering, then do so.
+If they ask you to wear protective clothing before entering, then do so.
 If they state “No reps seen without an appointment”, then don’t turn up unannounced.

 When making comparisons, ensure the information is accurate, fair, complete and balanced – if you state a competitor product only achieves a certain healing rate, then also provide the rate for your own product AND be able to provide evidence.